MiracleUFO/react-g-translator/README.md

     - *Type string*.
 If string provided is not found in [supported languages](https://cloud.google.com/translate/docs/languages) will default to  *user's current browser langauge setting*.
     - Overriden by [`setLanguageTo`](#hook-setlanguageto) hook.
 (Coming in V2)

- - `shouldFallback`: Should translation return original text if error in translation (fallback) or return empty string.
+ - `shouldFallback`: Determines error handling.
+In <Wrapper /> displays original text when true, or empty string otherwise (when error).
 Optional.
     - Defaults to `true`.
     - *Type boolean*.
 If not provided will default to true.
-    - **NOTE:** Returns exception when there is an error in translation if set to `false`.
+    - **NOTE:** Will always log exception when there is an error in translation.

 ### Wrapper: `<Translator />` ###
   *Type:* React functional component